String topology of finite groups of Lie type: Introduction

-To state Theorem~\ref{thm:examples}, we first explain how to use the theory of $\ell$--compact groups to reduce the study of $\BtGq$ to the case where $\tau =1$ and $q$ is congruent to $1$ modulo $\ell$, at least when $\tau$ has order prime to $\ell$.
-The following result is a small generalization of a result of Broto--M{\o}ller \cite[Thms.~B and E(1)]{BM07}, proved in Appendix~\ref{appendix:pcg} as Theorem~\ref{remove-twisting} via a general argument.
+The following theorem allows us to reduce the study of $\BtGq$ to the case where $\tau =1$ and $q$ is congruent to $1$ modulo $\ell$, at least when $\tau$ has order prime to $\ell$.
+It is a small generalization of a result of Broto--M{\o}ller \cite[Thms.~B and E(1)]{BM07}.